-From a small beginning in 2000, we have sung scores of concerts, primarily in churches around the Youngstown, Ohio area.
-Our personnel have changed slightly over the years as people have moved away and new singers have joined the group.
-However, one thing in this group will never change, and that is how much we enjoy singing good music under the direction of “Doc” Raridon.
-Doc directed our concerts from our founding in 2000 through our Spring 2016 concerts.
+From a small beginning in 2000, the group has sung dozens of concerts, primarily in churches around the Youngstown area.
+Membership has changed slightly over the years as some have moved away and others have joined the group.
+However, one thing never changed, and that was how much we enjoyed singing good music under the direction of “Doc” Raridon.